redox-os/book/src/ch05-02-how-it-works.md

 Opening URLs happens through the `OPEN` system call. `OPEN` takes a pascal style string, and two pointer-sized integers, keeping the open flags and the file mode, respectively.

 The path argument of `OPEN` does not have to be a URL.
 For compatibility reasons, it will default to the `file:` scheme.
-If otherwise specified, the scheme will be resolved by the registrar (see [The root scheme]), and then opened.
+If otherwise specified, the scheme will be resolved by the registrar (see [The root scheme](./ch05-04-root-scheme.md)), and then opened.

 > TODO

-[The root scheme]: ./ch04-07-the-root-scheme.md